dashpay/dash-wallet/wallet/README.recover.md

 You'll see each line contains a key in WIF (wallet import format), technically Base58.
 The datetime string after each key is the birthdate of that key which you can ignore for the purpose of this one-time recovery.

-The easiest way to recover this backup is probably installing MultiBit v0.5.x from https://multibit.org/ and restore from inside that application.

 Another option is importing each individual key into one of [Electrum Dash] (https://electrum.dash.org/#download) or [Dash Core] (https://www.dash.org/downloads/).